Tennessee

 | Victim under 13 | Class E felony | 1 to 6 years prison, up to $3,000 fine |

-A Ring doorbell that continuously records audio of a neighbor's private conversations could generate substantial per-day statutory damages under this formula.
+A Ring doorbell that continuously records audio of a neighbor's private conversations could still generate substantial statutory damages exposure under the federal formula, even though Tennessee's own civil remedy no longer applies.

 How to Use a Ring Doorbell Legally in Tennessee